gdgpescara/2019-app-devfest/README.md

 We also added Cloud messaging and deployed some code on Cloud Functions to send and manage user notifications.
 You can find all in the */functions* folder.

 ## About and Licence
-DevFest Levante 2019 was made by Corouteam, a small team at **GDG Bari**.
+DevFest Pescara 2019 was made by Palateam, a small team at **GDG Pescara**.

 The code is shared under Apache 2.0.
 Feel free to fork the project and use it for your event!